eclipse-bluechi/bluechi/doc/docs/api/description.md

 ## BlueChi-Agent public D-Bus API

-The main entry point is at the `/io/github/eclipse-bluechi/bluechi` object path and implements the `io.github.eclipse-bluechi.bluechi.Agent` interface.
+The main entry point is at the `/org/eclipse/bluechi` object path and implements the `org.eclipse.bluechi.Agent` interface.

-### interface io.github.eclipse-bluechi.bluechi.Agent
+### interface org.eclipse.bluechi.Agent

 #### Methods

   * `CreateProxy(in s service_name, in s node_name, in s unit_name)`

     Whenever a service on the agent requires a service on another node it creates a proxy service and calls this method.
-    It then creates a new `io.github.eclipse-bluechi.internal.Proxy` object and emits the `ProxyNew` signal on the internal bus to tell the manager about it.
+    It then creates a new `org.eclipse.bluechi.internal.Proxy` object and emits the `ProxyNew` signal on the internal bus to tell the manager about it.
 The manager will then try to arrange that the requested unit on the specified node is running and notifies the initial agent about the status by calling `Ready` on the internal bus.